wpswings/wallet-system-for-woocommerce/README.txt

 **STREAMLINE AND SPEED UP TRANSACTIONS WITH A DIGITAL WALLET SYSTEM FOR WOOCOMMERCE.
 ADD OR REMOVE BALANCE IN BULK, SET TOP-UP SUBSCRIPTION, RESTRICT USERS, AND VIEW USER TRANSACTION HISTORY AND WITHDRAWAL REQUESTS OF ALL WALLET USERS.**

 Wallet System for WooCommerce is a digital wallet plugin.
 It helps the merchant implement a digital wallet system on their WooCommerce store and allows customers to perform Digital payments using the wallet system.
-The customers can add money to their WooCommerce wallet through the available payment methods.
+Customers can add money to their WooCommerce wallet through the available payment methods.
 And also, see the list of transactions made using the wallet money.
 The merchant can manage the customers’ wallets and change the wallet amount.

-The application of the WooCommerce Wallet plugin will improve the overall user experience.
-It will speed up the checkout process as the customers will make transitions without entering their transaction details each time.
+The application of the Wallet for WooCommerce plugin will improve the overall user experience.
+It will speed up the checkout process as the customers will make transactions without entering their transaction details each time.

 The [**WooCommerce Wallet System**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-wallet-pro&utm_medium=wallet-org-page&utm_campaign=wallet-pro) increases the ease and security of the payment process.
 It benefits both customers and the merchant.

 [youtube https://www.youtube.com/watch?v=pyAxFDBcLDA&h=315&rel=0]

 == WITH THE WOOCOMMERCE WALLET SYSTEM PLUGIN YOU CAN: ==

-* Customers can top up funds into their WooCommerce payment wallets using any payment method allowed by the merchant.
-* Schedule automatic wallet top-up according to days or weeks.
-* The wallet withdrawal list will show the username and profile link.
-* Customers can see their wallet transactions (credit/debit).
-* Customers can transfer their wallet amount to other users.
-* The merchant can see all users' wallet balances and transaction history (filter by users).
+* The merchant can see all users' transaction history (filter by users) and download it in a PDF file.
-* Merchants can add or remove funds to their customers' wallets in bulk.
+* Customers can see their wallet transactions (credit/debit) and transfer their wallet money to other users.
 * Merchants can add transaction details while editing the wallet balance of users in bulk or individually and underline the purpose of credit or debit.
-* You can filter the wallet recharge orders list according to order status.
-* Customers will receive notifications on; wallet top-up by the merchant, upon low wallet balance, and the deduction of wallet amount.
+* The admin can restrict any particular wallet user from using the Add Balance, Wallet Transfer, and Wallet Withdrawal Request features at once.
 * Allow customers to earn wallet credit on daily login, signup, and submitting reviews on your product pages.
-* If the WooCommerce wallet amount is greater than the order total, it will work as a payment option and will show in the payment method selection.
+* If the WooCommerce wallet amount is greater than the order total, it will work as a payment option and show in the payment method selection.
-* If the WooCommerce wallet amount is less than the order total, it will appear in the order details section during checkout, and customers can use it to get discounts.
+* If the WooCommerce wallet amount is less than the order total, customers can use it to pay a total or partial amount to buy products.
-* Merchants can see all wallet recharge orders (wallet top-up by customers) in a separate order list in the WooCommerce section.
-* Implement a wallet cashback system cart-wise and category-wise and send all types of cashback rewards into users' wallets.
+* Implement a wallet cashback system cart-wise and category-wise and send all types of cashback rewards into users’ wallets.
-* The admin can restrict any particular wallet user from using the Add Balance, Wallet Transfer, and Wallet Withdrawal Request features at once.
-* Customers can make withdrawal requests to merchants by providing their details.
-* Use the shortcode [wps-wallet] to display the user wallet on any page.
+* Use the shortcode [wps-wallet] to display the user's wallet on any page.
-* Pay a total or partial Wallet amount to buy products.
-* The email ids of both the debtor and creditor are shown in the transactions table to customers.
+* Both debtor and creditor email ids are shown in the transactions table to customers.

 == PLUGIN MEETS YOUR REQUIREMENT, SO ==
 [**Download Now**](https://downloads.wordpress.org/plugin/wallet-system-for-woocommerce.zip)